 Comments from UK (25 June, 2012)

-g) Due to the dramatic increase in mobile communications, both in terms of the number of registered devices and of the volume and transmission of requested resources, many experts have cautioned that migration scenarios and hybrid connections with existing wire-bound and traditional networks and terminals may be neglected and it may become increasingly difficult to establish or enforce appropriate QoS standards.
+g) Due to the dramatic increase in mobile communications, both in terms of the number of registered devices and of the volume and transmission of requested resources, some experts have cautioned that migration scenarios and hybrid connections with existing wire-bound and traditional networks and terminals may be neglected and it may become increasingly difficult to establish or enforce certain quality of service standards.

 Comments from CISCO (25 June, 2012)

-g) Due to the dramatic increase in mobile communications, both in terms of the number of registered devices and of the volume and transmission of requested resources, many experts have cautioned that migration scenarios and hybrid connections with existing wire-bound and traditional networks and terminals may be neglected and it may become increasingly difficult to establish or enforce appropriate QoS standards.
+g) Due to the dramatic increase in mobile communications, both in terms of the number of registered devices and of the volume and transmission of requested resources, many experts have cautioned that migration scenarios and hybrid connections with existing wire-bound and traditional networks and terminals may be neglected and it may become increasingly difficult for network operators to establish or enforce appropriate quality of service standards.

 Some commentators have stressed the importance of standardization so that the quality of service of telecommunications/ICTs is consistent with international standards.
 They opine that it is in the public interest that IP-based networks and other telecommunication networks should be both interoperable and provide, at a minimum, the level of QoS provided by traditional networks.